-I broke from the traditional chicken soup flavors of parsley, thyme, and sage and borrowed from Asian and North African cuisines to create this chicken stew.
-It’s scented with turmeric, cumin, and harissa, the latter of which is a blend of many spices.
+I broke from the traditional American chicken soup flavors of parsley, thyme, and sage and borrowed from global cuisines to create this chicken stew.
+It's scented with turmeric, cumin, and North African harissa, the latter of which is a blend of many spices.

 Look for harissa powder in your supermarket or specialty spice stores.
 For this recipe, you want the powdered version, not the paste-like version that comes in a jar or a tube.